emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/ods.md

 ### Control the output via `ODS EXCLUDE`

+Some interesting articles on this topic by [Rick Wicklin](https://blogs.sas.com/content/author/rickwicklin/):

 * [Turn off `ODS` when running simulations in SAS](https://blogs.sas.com/content/iml/2013/05/24/turn-off-ods-for-simulations.html)
 * [What is the best way to suppress `ODS` output in SAS?](https://blogs.sas.com/content/iml/2015/05/26/suppress-ods.html)
 * [Five reasons to use `ODS EXCLUDE` to suppress SAS output](https://blogs.sas.com/content/iml/2015/05/28/five-reasons-ods-exclude.html)